Student Research & Fellowship Opportunities

 Edwin Sharp Burdell Award, to that member of The Cooper Union community who during the past year has done most to further the mutuality of science and art.

-The American Institute of Architects Henry Adams Medal and Certificate of Merit, to the first-ranked graduating student in a first professional degree program.
+The American Institute of Architects Henry Adams Medal and Certificate of Merit, to one graduate who has displayed excellence throughout his/her academic career.

 Alpha Rho Chi (National Professional Architectural Fraternity) Medal, to a graduating student who has shown an ability for leadership, who has performed willing service for his or her school or department and who gives promise of real professional merit.